Shubham-Kumar-Sahoo/Shubham-Kumar-Sahoo/README.md

 &nbsp;

 ### Hi there 👋
-I am Shubham Kumar Sahoo, a passionate Frontend Developer and Data Science Trainee currently pursuing a Bachelor's degree in Computer Science and Engineering from Kalinga Institute of Industrial Technology.
-With a CGPA of 9.40, I have a strong foundation in various domains of computer science, and I'm constantly seeking to learn and grow.
+I am Shubham Kumar Sahoo, a passionate Frontend Developer and Data Science Trainee currently pursuing a Bachelor's degree in Computer Science and Engineering.
+I have a strong foundation in various domains of computer science, and I'm constantly seeking to learn and grow.
 I love coding, exploring new technologies, and playing games in my free time.

 I pride myself on my ability to manage multiple tasks efficiently and am always looking for opportunities to broaden my skills and gain valuable experience.
 Whether it's collaborating on a project or diving deep into a coding challenge, I'm always up for it!